WillYallop/simpleforms.js/README.md

 ```

 You can overwrite any of these by specifying the new values in the config as seen in the above example.

+## Future features

+Here are some future features that will be coming to Simpleforms.js in the not so distant future.

+- Checkbox support (IE. accepting terms and conditions)
+- Textarea word count display
+- Independent verification functions